-20.7.1 To adopt and implement policies and procedures which conform with the Code.

-20.7.2 To monitor Code compliance by Signatories.
+- 20.7.1 To adopt and implement policies and procedures which conform with the Code. - 20.7.2 To monitor Code compliance by Signatories.

-20.7.3 To approve International Standards applicable to the implementation of the Code.

-20.7.4 To accredit and reaccredit laboratories to conduct Sample analysis or to approve others to conduct Sample analysis.

-20.7.5 To develop and approve Models of Best Practice.

-20.7.6 To promote, conduct, commission, fund and coordinate anti-doping research and to promote anti-doping education.

-20.7.7 To design and conduct an effective Independent Observer Program.

-20.7.8 To cooperate with relevant national and international organizations and agencies and other Anti-Doping Organizations, including but not limited to, facilitating inquiries and investigations.
+- 20.7.3 To approve International Standards applicable to the implementation of the Code. - 20.7.4 To accredit and reaccredit laboratories to conduct Sample analysis or to approve others to conduct Sample analysis. - 20.7.5 To develop and approve models of best practice. - 20.7.6 To promote, conduct, commission, fund and coordinate anti-doping research and to promote anti-doping education. - 20.7.7 To design and conduct an effective Independent Observer Program. - 20.7.8 To conduct Doping Controls as authorized by other Anti-Doping Organizations and to cooperate with relevant national and international organizations and agencies, including but not limited to, facilitating inquiries and investigations.

-ARTICLE 21 ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES AND OTHER PERSONS
+ARTICLE 21: ADDITIONAL ROLES AND RESPONSIBILITIES OF ATHLETES AND OTHER PERSONS